simonw/til/javascript/javascript-that-responds-to-media-queries.md

 ```
 [Full code is here](https://github.com/simonw/simonwillisonblog/blob/13c287336675e3b4f8e3f3d0f4fdeff738e87ad0/templates/homepage.html#L45-L88).

-My `rearrangeForMobile()` function made changes to the DOM that themselves were governed my show/hide CSS media queries - so if the user changes the width of the page things will continue to display correctly based on the current width, without needing to execute extra JavaScript.
+That `rearrangeForMobile()` function makes changes to the DOM, by copying some content from the sidebar into the main column.
+Media queries in my CSS then control the display of that content at different screen sizes - so if the user changes the width of the page things will continue to display correctly based on the current width, without needing to execute extra JavaScript.

 Here's [the accompanying CSS](https://github.com/simonw/simonwillisonblog/blob/13c287336675e3b4f8e3f3d0f4fdeff738e87ad0/static/css/all.css#L795-L812):